 Here are a few common accidents:

-The further one gets into pregnancy, the greater the impact, as there is the risk for the premature rupture of membranes, preterm labor or perhaps even an abruption of the placenta thus (separating placenta).
+The further one gets into pregnancy, the greater the impact, as there is the risk of the premature rupture of membranes, preterm labor, or perhaps even an abruption of the placenta thus (separating placenta).

 In order to ensure safer driving, one can wear one’s seatbelt correctly.
 One must make sure that the straps do cross over one’s shoulder and that the bottom part is indeed strapped over one’s hips, under one’s belly.
 It is necessary to move the car seat as far back as possible, while also ensuring it is still possible for one to drive safely.